Are you over 65? Find out what you need to know about seniors health insurance.

 As you get older, living at home can become increasingly difficult.
 If you need to get some additional care to help you stay in your own home, there are three options available:

 - Local council support.
-Known as the Commonwealth Home Support Program (or Home and Community Care services in Victoria and Western Australia), this option offers basic support services to those with minimal care needs.
+Known as the Commonwealth Home Support Program (or as Home and Community Care services in Victoria and Western Australia), this option offers basic support services to those with minimal care needs.
 As an example, you may only require fortnightly cleaning or shopping trips.
-To qualify for this type of care you will need to have moderate, severe or profound (functional) disabilities that make it difficult to perform specified tasks of daily living.
+To qualify for this type of care, you will need to have moderate, severe or profound (functional) disabilities that make it difficult to perform specified daily living tasks.

 - Home Care Packages.
-Also known as Consumer Directed Care Packages, these provide a co-ordinated package of services, as well as a case manager or adviser if required.
-The services offered vary according to your needs`and are designed to help you stay safe and maintain your independence in your own home.
+Also known as Consumer Directed Care Packages, these provide a co-ordinated package of services as well as a case manager or adviser if required.
+The services offered vary according to your needs and will help you stay safe and maintain your independence in your own home.
 Services include assistance with bathing and dressing, cleaning the house, gardening, washing and ironing clothes, home maintenance and shopping assistance as well as nursing and physiotherapy services.
 You may also get assistance with travel to and from your doctor's office.

 Commonwealth Seniors Health Care Card income test

 The Commonwealth Seniors Health Care Card is a concession card available to Australian residents aged 65 and over who don’t qualify for an age pension or Veterans’ Affairs pension.
-It provides a range of concessions including:
+It provides the following range of concessions:

 - Bulk-billed appointments with GPs depending on the doctor